tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ### Concluding the Amortized Inner-Product Proof

-The amortization strategies herein applied to the Bulletproofs Inner-Product are tangible and significantly enhance it.
+The amortization strategies herein applied to the Bulletproofs Inner-Product are tangible and significantly enhance the proof.

 With the above amortization of the IP Proof, the prover sends  $3log_2(n) +  n$   inner-product proof elements.
-That is the set of all  $log_2(n)$  triple  $L_j$, $R_j$ and $u^{-1}$ as well as the  $n$  coefficients  $s_i$'s.
+That is the set of all  $log_2(n)$  triples  $L_j$, $R_j$ and $u^{-1}$ as well as the  $n$  coefficients  $s_i$'s.

-Given the Verifier's Test of the coefficients and the optimisation of the computations solidifies the proposed  amortization of the Inner-product proof.
+The given Verifier's Test of the coefficients and the optimisation of their computations solidify the proposed  amortization of the Inner-product proof.